ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 using the information in future choices of TAM URI.

-When the ProcessTeepMessage API is invoked, the Agent first does validation as specified in {{validation}}, and drops the message if it is not valid.
+When the ProcessTeepMessage API is invoked, the Agent first does validation as specified in {{validation}}, and if it is not valid then the Agent responds with an Error message.
 Otherwise, processing continues as follows based on the type of message.

 When a QueryRequest message is received, the Agent responds with a